rosacry/Mapperatorinator/README.md

   keycount             [Key count for mania] \
   hold_note_ratio      [Hold note ratio for mania 0-1] \
   scroll_speed_ratio   [Scroll speed ratio for mania and ctb 0-1] \
-  descriptors          [List of OMDB descriptors for style] \
+  descriptors          [List of beatmap user tags for style] \
-  negative_descriptors [List of OMDB negative descriptors for classifier-free guidance] \
+  negative_descriptors [List of beatmap user tags for classifier-free guidance] \

   add_to_beatmap       [Whether to add generated content to the reference beatmap instead of making a new beatmap] \
   start_time           [Generation start time in milliseconds] \